About

-Petersham Common provides an important link for wildlife to travel through between Richmond Park and the Thames riverside.
-This includes various birds, foxes and badgers.
+Petersham Common provides an important green corridor for wildlife to travel through between Richmond Park and the Thames riverside.
+This includes various birds, foxes, and badgers.
 It hosts beetles such as stag beetles that will thrive around the decaying wood.
 Little owls can often be heard especially at dusk.
 75 woodcrete varied nest boxes have been provided to support songbirds, owls and bats.

 Owls